Interspecies entanglement with impurity atoms in a lattice gas: Introduction

-We will particularly be interested in asking about the role of entanglement between the impurity atoms and the majority species.
-Entanglement in many-body systems \cite{Amico2008,Eisert2010} has itself generated a lot of interest in recent years, especially because of the information that can be extracted from entanglement in spatial modes, which can be used to help understand a variety of phenomena, e.g., to identify topological phases \cite{Kitaev2006,Levin2006,Jiang2012,Isakov2011} or understand the growth of local entropy during thermalisation \cite{Kaufman2016,Rigol2008}.
+At the same time, entanglement in many-body systems \cite{Amico2008,Eisert2010} has generated a lot of interest, especially because of the information that can be extracted from entanglement in spatial modes.
+This is helpful in understanding a variety of phenomena, e.g., to identify topological phases \cite{Kitaev2006,Levin2006,Jiang2012,Isakov2011} or understand the growth of local entropy during thermalisation \cite{Kaufman2016,Rigol2008}.
 Such entanglement in space has also been measured in experiments with cold atoms in optical lattices \cite{Islam2015,Daley2012,Moura-Alves2004}.
-For multicomponent gases, the interplay between correlation and entanglement effects has been explored in both the Bose-Hubbard and the Hubbard model \cite{Coe2010,Keiler2018,Lingua2016}.
-Recently, inter-species entanglement of the form we discuss here has been used to characterise the shift of the phase transition points in the two-component Bose Hubbard model due to interspecies interactions \cite{wei2016}.
+For multicomponent gases, the interplay between correlation and entanglement effects has been explored in both the Bose-Hubbard and the Hubbard model \cite{Coe2010,Keiler2018,Lingua2016, Richaud2020}.
+Recently, interspecies entanglement of has been used to characterise the shift of the phase transition points in the two-component Bose Hubbard model due to interspecies interactions \cite{wei2016}.
+Entanglement of an impurity in a few-body continuous system has also been discussed in terms of a reduced single-particle density matrix in Ref.~\cite{Garcia-March2016}.